KelvinFkr2015/acme_processflow/source/sample.rst

     host_directory = /var/www/acme/acme-diags/

     # Types of files to transfer
+    # If you're running aprime keep all these, if you're just interested in AMWG or e3sm_diags
+    # you can use just
+    # file_types = 'atm'
-    file_types = 'atm', 'ice', 'ocn', 'rest', 'streams.ocean', 'streams.cice'
+    file_types = 'atm', 'ice', 'ocn', 'rest', 'streams.ocean', 'streams.cice', 'mpas-o_in', 'mpas-cice_in'

-    # The jobs to run on each set, to turn off the job entirely leave its value blank
+    # The jobs to run on each set, to turn off the job simply remove it from the list
     [[set_jobs]]
         # this will run ncclimo for both 5 and 10
         ncclimo = 5, 10